crafttheweb/thelastpickle/_drafts/hardening-cassandra-step-by-step-part-1-server-to-server.md

 Some additional info on why you need to do this can be found [here](http://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html#importlimits)

-You can skip the policy file installation by choosing a weaker strength cipher:
+Alternatively, you can skip the policy file installation by choosing a weaker strength cipher:

     cipher_suites: [TLS_RSA_WITH_AES_128_CBC_SHA]